All India Trade Union Congress

 The All India Trade Union Congress (AITUC) is the oldest trade union federation in India.
 It is associated with the Communist Party of India.
-According to provisional statistics from the Ministry of Labour, AITUC had a membership of 14.2 million in 2013.
+According to provisional statistics from the Ministry of Labour, AITUC had 14.2 million members in 2013.
 It was founded on 31 October 1920 with Lala Lajpat Rai as its first president.

 In Bombay by Lala Lajpat Rai, Joseph Baptista, N. M. Joshi, Diwan Chaman Lall and a few others and, until 1945 when unions became organised on party lines, it was the primary trade union organisation in India.
 Since then, it has been associated with the Communist Party of India.

-AITUC is governed by a body headed by National President Ramendra Kumar and General Secretary Amarjeet Kaur, both the politician affiliated with Communist Party of India.
+AITUC is governed by a body headed by National President Ramendra Kumar and General Secretary Amarjeet Kaur, both politicians affiliated with Communist Party of India.
 "Trade Union Record" is the fortnightly journal of the AITUC.

 AITUC is a founder member of the World Federation of Trade Unions.
 Today, its institutional records are part of the Archives at the Nehru Memorial Museum & Library, at Teen Murti House, Delhi.

 History

 Background

-The beginning of the labour upsurge against oppression and exploitation goes back to the second half of 19th century, with the emergence of class of casual general labour during British Raj in India.
+The beginning of the labour upsurge against oppression and exploitation in India goes back to the second half of 19th century, with the emergence of class of casual general labour during British Raj.
 The self-sufficient Village economy was shattered with no new structures in place, creating impoverished peasantry and landless labour force.

 The dumping of cheap industrial goods resulting in millions of artisans, spinners, weavers, craftsmen, smelters, smiths, potters, etc., who could no more live on agriculture also turned into landless labourers.
 This led to widespread famines in India through the period from 1850 to 1890 resulting in deaths of several lakhs and also reducing millions as beggars.

 The anguish of impoverished masses, ruined peasantry was up in revolt which resulted in several movements even though crushed by the rulers.
 This background did help the 1857 revolt by princely states and the common masses against the disempowering policies of British rule.

 Till this time trade unionism was not known to workers, they were reacting to extreme exploitative working conditions and very low wages.
-They formed themselves as 'jamaats' which were based more on social caste basis in order to fight back oppression of employers.
-This was beginning of organization by the workers even though not the trade unions in essence.
+They formed themselves as 'jamaats' which were based more on social caste basis in order to fight the oppression and exploitation of their employers.
+This was the beginning of organization by the workers even though not the trade unions in essence.

 From 1905 onwards there was notable advance in the working class actions and it was more and more closing its ranks with the advance of freedom struggle in the country.

 A strike took place in Bombay against extension of working hours.
 The printing press workers in Calcutta also struck work.
-Another great event of the period was strike by industrial workers of Bombay from July 24 to 28, 1908, in protest against the pronouncement of judgment sentencing six years imprisonment to freedom fighter Bal Gangadhar Tilak.
+Another great event of the period was strike by industrial workers of Bombay from 24 to 28 July 1908, in protest against the pronouncement of judgment sentencing six years imprisonment to freedom fighter Bal Gangadhar Tilak.
 There were street fights between workers and police and military of British rulers.